Community Foundations of NZ is the national body supporting and uniting all of the regional Community Foundations across Aotearoa New Zealand.

 The Wellington Regional Community Foundation (today Nikau Foundation) is established to build an endowment fund for the region.

-With The Tindall Foundation support, Acorn Foundation is established in Tauranga for the Western Bay of Plenty region.
-The first personal endowment fund, the Edna Brown Fund, is launched.
+Acorn Foundation is established for the Western Bay of Plenty region, and the first personal endowment fund, the Edna Brown Fund, is launched.
+Advance Ashburton Community Foundation is launched for Mid-Canterbury.

-Community Foundations are established in Ashburton, Northland, Hawke's Bay, Nelson, Eastern Bay of Plenty, South Canterbury and Auckland.
+Community Foundations are established in Northland, Rotorua & Taupo, Hawke's Bay, Nelson, Eastern Bay of Plenty, South Canterbury and Auckland.

-The Tindall Foundation and Craigs Investment Partners come on board as CFNZ funding partners.
+The Tindall Foundation and Craigs Investment Partners come on board as funding partners for the national organisation.
 Community Foundations of NZ appoints our very first staff member (Executive Officer).
 The Christchurch Foundation is launched.

-Community Foundations are established in Wakatipu, Clutha District, and for the Horizons Region.
+Community Foundations are established in Wakatipu, Clutha District, and the Horizons Region.

 “Giving through a Community Foundation is a kaitiaki role for society – we can all play a part in being guardians for New Zealand’s future."